clementbera/wizard-battle-arena/README.md

 WizardBattleArena start

 If problems:
-In general you need to update Cairo.
+On Linux in general you need to update Cairo, so try to update libCairo and retry.
+On Mac usually the problem is with SDL2, so try to install / update it and retry.
+If you've installed something, restart your computer, it may help too.